wfcooke/spear_decadal_predictions/README.md

 # Step-by-step guide to running SPEAR decadal prediction experiments

 Real-time decadal predictions are conducted annually at GFDL SD division.
 Each year by the end of February, the predictions are made and sent to WMO Lead Centre for Interannual to Decadal Prediction, an operational service that provides annually-updated multi-model decadal predictions.
 This article lists the commands to run the GFDL decadal predictions initialized from January 2024 with the SPEAR_LO model.
-Download JRA-55 6hr Jan 2023 to Jan 2024 data

 ## Download and process JRA55 data

 #### Edit jra55/env.csh
 Edit the `jra55/env.csh` file to specify the raw data `$infilesDir` and work directory `$work_dir`for the JRA55 data.

-#### download jra55 6hr surface pressure and atmospheric T, U, V, Q data
-Go to https://rda.ucar.edu/datasets/ds628.0/dataaccess/ and move downloaded data to `$infilesDir`.

 #### download surface pressure data
-click on data access and scroll down to find the JRA-55 6-Hourly Model Resolution Surface Analysis Fields downloaded surface pressure files,  e.g.  anl_surf.001_pres.reg_tl319.2022050100_2022053118-319.2022120100_2022123118.zeng613294.nc.tar

-make sure to select converted files to download the netcdf format files.
+Go to https://rda.ucar.edu/datasets/ds628.0/dataaccess/ and click on data access.
+Scroll down to find the JRA-55 6-Hourly Model Resolution Surface Analysis Fields.
+Make sure to select converted files to download the netcdf format files.

+Move downloaded data to `$infilesDir` specified in `jra55/env.csh`.

 #### download atmospheric data
 Using the same steps to download the atmospheric U, V, T, and Q data by clicking on JRA-55 6-Hourly Model Resolution Model Level Analysis Fields